Whether this is for you, someone you know, or a neighbour battling in the cold; here are key resources to help you respond.

 - Emergency Numbers to help you respond.

-- Winter Emergency Response Guide 2016/2017 – a detailed list of crisis centres and contact information.
+- WER Guide January 13, 2020 – a detailed list of crisis centres, service providers and contact information.

 - Access points for Housing First.